 1 - Coconut Sugar

 First, coconut sugar is a fantastic Demerara substitute.
-It’s got this lovely caramel flavor that hits just right.
-We love using it as a 1:1 swap, making it super simple.
+It's got this lovely caramel flavor that hits just right, with notes of brown sugar and butterscotch.

-Compared to Demerara’s molasses-like vibe, coconut sugar leans more toasty and mild.
+Compared to Demerara's molasses-like vibe, coconut sugar leans more toasty and mild.
 Perfect for giving cookies a richer taste.
-If you’re curious about other options too, check out substitutes for coconut sugar.

 Personal tip: we've used it in chocolate chip cookies, and the results were delish.
 Easy to find and versatile.